MozillaFoundation/mofo-cron/README.md

 ### tasks/mozfest_backups

 This task create a hourly backup of Mozfest Guidebook.
-It gets content for `sessions`, `schedule-tracks`, `guides`, `locations` and upload it to a S3 bucket.
+It gets content for `sessions`, `schedule-tracks`, `guides`, `locations` and upload it to a S3 bucket (`mofo-projects` profile, name of the bucket available as an env var on Heroku).
+Backups older than a day are automatically deleted.

 Dependencies listed on `Pipefile`.

-Usage: `python ./tasks/mozfest_backups/guidebook_backup.py`
+Usage: `python tasks/mozfest_backups/guidebook_backup.py`

 The following environment variables must be defined:
 - `GUIDEBOOK_KEY` The Guidebook API key